Lubango is the capital of the Huila province and lies about 1,000 kilometres south of Luanda, the Angolan capital.

 At the SOS Medical Centre, more than 500 patients receive treatment per month.

-The SOS Vocational Training Centre offers training courses in agriculture, and dressmaking, as well as a basic literacy programme for needy children from the community.
+The SOS Vocational Training Centre offers training courses in agriculture, and dressmaking, as well as a basic literacy program for needy children from the community.
 The SOS Youth Facility accommodates up to 24 youths during the time of their vocational training or education and gives them a chance to prepare for an independent life under the guidance of their youth leaders.